Brain Injury Lawyer Fulton

 - Changes in normal patterns of eating, sleeping, playing, etc.

 - Loss of interest in toys or activities

 - Loss of recently gained skills

 While loss of consciousness is common when brain injury occurs, not all brain traumas will manifest this way.
 Total loss of consciousness may not occur even with severe injury.
 Similarly, symptoms of brain injuries may not appear until significantly later than the causal incident.
 Be diligent about caring for anyone who may have had such a trauma.

-Columbia Brain Injury Attorneys
+Fulton Brain Injury Attorneys

 The legal idea of negligence is the basis for lawsuits for cases of brain injury.
 Negligence claims require that the plaintiff (person bringing the lawsuit) proves the defendant (person the plaintiff is suing) is legally responsible for the injury.
 To prove the defendant guilty of negligence, the plaintiff must show: